write

 To ensure that all Small Peers connected in the mesh network are aware that the document has been deleted, the tombstone, once created, triggers a change event that propagates across the mesh network as a record of its removal.

 (combined with a thoughtful subscription and soft-delete strategy) instead.
-Learn more about EVICT.
+Learn more about EVICT.remove

 a document from the people